 The PRI has commenced a global signatory consultation – PRI in a Changing World – to explore key issues for the future of responsible investment; the PRI’s vision, mission and purpose; and the value we provide to signatories.

-Following preparatory outreach with signatories to test our approach, the consultation will be in two parts:
+Following preparatory outreach with signatories to test our approach, the consultation is being held in two parts:

 Part 1: Signatory conversations

-The PRI will be seeking to have a conversation with PRI signatories via several different means:
+The PRI has had conversations with PRI signatories via several different means:

 - Signatory General Meeting (13 and 14 October)